cepthomas/SublimeBagOfTricks/README.md

 - sublime.Settings Class:

-## API - Plugin Extension Points
+### API - Plugin Extension Points
-These are in sublime_plugin Module.
+These are in sublime_plugin module.
 If you are going to interact with the current view, use TextCommand, otherwise use WindowCommand.
 I have yet to see a use case for ApplicationCommand, but I guess if you need to interact with all windows.

 - sublime_plugin.EventListener Class: Note that many of these events are triggered by the buffer underlying the view, and thus the method is only called once, with the first view as the parameter.